Jeffrey Epstein, my very, very sick pal

 In his telling, Pivar ended his friendship with Epstein after learning from Farmer of her sexual assault.
 Some evidence of the tension between Pivar and Epstein is lying in public view.
 In August 2007, Pivar sued a science blogger named P.Z.
 Myers and Seed Media Group, which hosted his blog, alleging defamation.
 Myers had lit into Pivar’s work, calling him “a classic crackpot.”
 In his complaint, Pivar made a point of mentioning by name two prominent members of SMG’s board: Jeffrey Epstein and Ghislaine Maxwell.
 The lawsuit was later dropped.

-Pivar and I spoke by phone last week, a bizarre but occasionally illuminating conversation that ended with a half-joshing threat to sue me.
+Pivar and I spoke by phone last week, a bizarre but occasionally illuminating exchange that ended with a half-joshing threat to sue me.
 The conversation below has been edited for length and clarity.

 I’m a writer doing a story on Jeffrey Epstein.
 I was wondering if maybe you wanted to talk, if you had any interactions with him or ever met him?